-- Thresholds for representation must not be an unfair barrier for specific communities/groups. - The electoral system should not produce an unfair allocation of seats in relation to share of the vote. - The election must be truly competitive. • Consideration could be given, where feasible, to special provisions for the participation of women, youth, persons with disabilities and minorities. - If the electoral system creates undue barriers to participation or representation, for instance by having a high threshold to gain a seat or gerrymandered electoral districts, then communities/groups may not be fairly represented and may choose to operate outside of the political system.
+Electoral Stage Electoral Element Principles, Issues and Key Risks 1.
+Legal Framework Election- Related Legislation Legislation, including the Constitution, must provide conditions for inclusive, competitive elections and be established in good time before the polls.
+Changes to electoral laws and procedures should not be introduced less than 6 months before the election, and ideally not less than 1 year.
+Legislation must be comprehensive, ensuring clear articulation of electoral rights and responsibilities.
+Inconsistencies between election laws, notably if there are multiple laws governing the process or if some laws have been recently amended while related laws have not, can cause confusion and create legal jeopardy.
+Late changes may also mean confusion among electoral officials, parties and the public as to what the applicable laws are.
+Electoral System The electoral system must be inclusive, providing the basis for a fair opportunity for representation and equal competition.
+Thresholds for representation must not be an unfair barrier for specific communities/groups.
+The electoral system should not produce an unfair allocation of seats in relation to share of the vote.
+The election must be truly competitive.
+Consideration could be given, where feasible, to special provisions for the participation of women, youth, persons with disabilities and minorities.
+If the electoral system creates undue barriers to participation or representation, for instance by having a high threshold to gain a seat or gerrymandered electoral districts, then communities/groups may not be fairly represented and may choose to operate outside of the political system.
 This may cause regional grievances and even conflict.

-Constituency Boundaries

-- Boundaries must be reviewed regularly to take account of population changes. - Boundary demarcation must be conducted in an inclusive and transparent manner to ensure consensus on decisions as far as possible. - Responsibility for demarcation must be clearly attributed, with clear principles established in law. - If electoral boundaries are not fair, for instance if they have been gerrymandered to deliberately prevent a group from gaining representation or if there are large discrepancies in District size, then the integrity of the outcome can be undermined.
+Constituency Boundaries Electoral boundaries, such as for parliamentary elections, should be drawn in a manner whereby districts are more-or-less of equal size, to ensure equal suffrage.
+Boundaries must be reviewed regularly to take account of population changes.
+Boundary demarcation must be conducted in an inclusive and transparent manner to ensure consensus on decisions as far as possible.
+Responsibility for demarcation must be clearly attributed, with clear principles established in law.

-Electoral Bodies

-- Electoral bodies must be established in good time prior to the polls to avoid suspicion and ensure - Process for appointing senior officers should be transparent and inclusive to avoid the politicisation of selection and a lack of political and public trust.
-Cross-party mechanisms for nomination can be helpful to avoid monopolization of the procedure by the executive. - If the electoral body does not enjoy public and political confidence, due to its composition, the process of appointment or its poor performance, then overall confidence in the outcome can be undermined, which can lead to protests and a lack of confidence in the elected government.

-Planning & Implementation

-Budget and Funding

-• The allocation and distribution of funds to the electoral body must be undertaken in a timely manner to ensure electoral deadlines can be met. • The process for requesting and receiving funds should not be linked to undue political influence in the legislature/executive.
+If electoral boundaries are not fair, for instance if they have been gerrymandered to deliberately prevent a group from gaining representation or if there are large discrepancies in District size, then the integrity of the outcome can be undermined.
+Electoral Bodies Electoral bodies should be independent, impartial and enjoy the confidence of stakeholders.
+Electoral bodies must be established in good time prior to the polls to avoid suspicion and ensure effectiveness.
+Process for appointing senior officers should be transparent and inclusive to avoid the politicisation of selection and a lack of political and public trust.
+Cross-party mechanisms for nomination can be helpful to avoid monopolization of the procedure by the executive.
+If the electoral body does not enjoy public and political confidence, due to its composition, the process of appointment or its poor performance, then overall confidence in the outcome can be undermined, which can lead to protests and a lack of confidence in the elected government.
+2. Planning & Implementation Budget and Funding The electoral body requires adequate funds in order to undertake its duties effectively and funds need to be made available in a timely manner.
+The allocation and distribution of funds to the electoral body must be undertaken in a timely manner to ensure electoral deadlines can be met.
+The process for requesting and receiving funds should not be linked to undue political influence in the legislature/executive.